 Book Aid International, the Tanzania Library Services Board and the Zanzibar Library Service are working together on several projects to improve this situation for children and young people.

-In mainland Tanzania, with TLSB, we are encouraging children to read by developing bright, vibrant children’s book corners in twelve regional libraries.
+In mainland Tanzania, with TLSB, we have established bright, vibrant children’s book corners in 17 regional libraries.
 Children benefit from brand new book collections, as well as new furniture, toys and games.
 Librarians are enthusiastic about the training they receive in establishing child-friendly services.

-In mainland Tanzania and the outlying islands of Zanzibar and Pemba we are working with VSO volunteers to help establish better reading facilities for children in schools by providing school book boxes for ten primary schools on Zanzibar Island and 15 primary schools in Muleba District of Kagera Region.
+In mainland Tanzania and the outlying islands of the Zanzibar archipelago we are working with VSO volunteers to help establish better reading facilities for children in schools by providing school book boxes for primary schools on Unguja and Pemba Islands and in Muleba District of Kagera Region.

 A teacher in Zanzibar told us the impact these portable book collections were having on the children in her school: